 It would be a grave error to assume that alterations in mental status are due solely to any underlying dementia or senility when evaluating the elderly patient's mental status.
 Elderly persons suffer a much lower incidence of epidural hematomas than the general population; however, there is a higher incidence of subdural hematomas.
 The rate of intracranial hemorrhage approaches 7% to 14% in anticoagulated patients with blunt head injury who are experiencing no or minimal symptoms.
 More liberal indications for computed tomography (CT) scanning are justified.

 The pattern of cervical spine injuries in the elderly is different than in younger patients, as there is an increased incidence of C1 and C2 fractures with the elderly.
-Emergency physicians need to place special emphasis on maintaining cervical immobilization until the ...
+Emergency physicians need to place special emphasis on maintaining cervical immobilization ...